rangari-rani/academic-projects-mca/weather-app/README.md

 ## 🔄 What Came Next

-Since this MCA project, I've worked on advanced full-stack applications with authentication, role-based systems, microservices, and more.
+Since this MCA project, I've worked on advanced full-stack applications with authentication, role-based systems and more.

-📌 **Check my pinned GitHub repositories for latest monolithic and microservice projects.**
+📌 **Check my pinned GitHub repositories for latest monolithic projects.**

 ---